lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 south_2 = Image.open("docs/standard/scene_4.jpg")
 ```

-_Facing south at the entrance to Middle Vales.
+_Facing south at the entrance to Middle Vales from SE.Lindórinand.
 Greenwood Forest is opposite shore.
-Eaves of Fangorn can be seen in the distance._
+Here is where Lindórinand becomes Eaves of Fangorn.
+By starlight you can hear songs of the Elves echoing over the far tree-line.
+Beyond the far tree-line the River Limlaith joins Great River._

 ![south_2](standard/scene_4.jpg)